What is Data Transformation?

 AtScale and Data Transformation

-AtScale is the leading provider of the Semantic Layer – to enable actionable insights and analytics to be delivered with increased speed, scale and cost effectiveness.
+AtScale is the leading provider of the Semantic Layer – to enable actionable insights and analytics to be delivered with increased speed, scale and cost-effectiveness.
 Research confirms that companies that use a semantic layer improve their speed to insights by 4x – meaning that a typical project to launch a new data source with analysis and reporting capabilities taking 4 months can now be done in just one month using a semantic layer.

 AtScale’s semantic layer is uniquely positioned to support data transformation – the ability to ensure that data are consistently defined and structured using common attributes, metrics and features in dimensional form, including automating the process of data inspection, cleansing, editing and refining it by adding additional attributes, hierarchies, metrics / features, and extracting / delivering ready-to-analyze data automatically made available as a ready-to-analyze source for any BI tool, whether it’s Tableau, Power BI or Excel.
 Moreover, this work only requires one resource who understands the data and how it is to be analyzed, eliminating the need for complexity and resource intensity.
 This approach to data transformation automation eliminates multiple data hand-offs, manual coding, the risk of duplicate extracts and suboptimal query performance.